aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/add-delete-and-get-annotation/figures-annotations/_index.md

 The approach to removing annotation from PDF in pretty simple:

-* Select annotations to delete (make some collection)
+* Select annotations to delete (make some collection).
 * Iterate over collection using a foreach loop, and deletes each annotation from the annotations collection using the Delete method.

 ### Deleting Line Annotation